Terms & Conditions – FAQ

 Shipping fish seems expensive, why is that?

 Shipping fish can get expensive.
 A lot of sellers cut corners and use smaller bags, smaller boxes, etc. to keep the cost down.
 Keeping costs down seems the way to go but when your fish arrives dead or in bad shape, no water in the bag, oxygen depleted and so on, you will the realize it’s worth the extra money to have it shipped correctly.
-Southwest is the way to go if possible as most shipments run $55-67 is most case, FedEx can easily be double that.
+Southwest is the way to go if possible as most shipments run $55-90 is most cases with 1 or 2 boxes, FedEx can easily be double that.

 What heat packs do you use?

-We use 24-36-40-60-72-hour heat packs when needed.
-We could use 10 hour heat packs but just in case there are any delays in the shipping process, the extra hours of heat will give us a buffer and hopefully the fish will be fine.
+We use 10-24-36-40-60-72-hour heat packs when needed.
 All heat packs are tested first to see if they are activated when opened.
 Sometimes heat packs do not activate when opened so we make sure all are working before being taped to the inside of the box.
 A hole is cut in the lid and the heat pack is placed under the hole so oxygen can access the heat pack, otherwise the oxygen will be used up in the box and the heat pack will stop working.
 This gives the heat pack more time to keep working.

 What boxes are used for shipping fish?